Vincent's angina: Symptoms

 If the gums are also involved, symptoms of necrotizing ulcerative gingivitis, such as painful gums may also be present.

 The tonsils show single or multiple greyish-white ulcers, usually on only one of the palatine tonsils.
 The ulcers appear surrounded by reddened area and they bleed when touched or when the pseudo membrane is removed.
 Ulceration may extend onto the soft palate.

 Diagnosis

 Differential diagnosis is with follicular (lacunar) tonsillitis, diphtheria, syphilis and acute leukemia.
-One of the risk factors for Vincent's angina is immunocompromise.
+One of the risk factors for Vincent's angina is being immunocompromised.

 Alternative definitions

 Different types of Vincent's angina were sometimes defined, such as pseudomembraneous, or acute / subacute / chronic / recurrent.